 Exploitation occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive any child or young person under the age of 18.
-At our school we recognise that any child or young person is vulnerable to this activity and ensure through our annual safeguarding training for all staff that awareness of raising concerns is vital.
-[Southampton and Portsmouth schools can add:] This includes the use by staff of the Hampshire Constabulary Community Partnership Information (CPI) form for information that could be used to share relevant intelligence information with police that will assist in building a bigger picture of potential exploitation issues in the community.
-Once a CPI form is submitted it can be destroyed.
-Information may be relevant to record in a child's record of concern in school as per other concerns or additionally make a separate referral to MASH.
-Our curriculum includes how children can keep themselves safe and CSE at an age appropriate level through PSHE.
+At our Trust we recognise that any child or young person is vulnerable to this activity and ensure through our annual safeguarding training for all staff that awareness of raising concerns is vital.